exp111/MMClone/README.md

 Problems:
-- libvips v8.14.2 didn't work for me for some reason. i used v8.14.1
+- libvips v8.14.2 doesn't contain dzsave rn because of some licensing issues. use v8.14.1
 - if images are too small, you may need to adjust the zoom level manually. for a 1080x1920 image i had to use min zoom 8, max zoom 11